-ppq = parts per quadrillion, or picogram per liter (pg/l).

-$\mathbf{pCi/L} = \text{picocuries per liter is a measure of the radioactivity in water.}$
+ppq = parts per quadrillion, or picogram per liter (pg/l). pCi/L = picocuries per liter is a measure of the radioactivity in water.

 NTU = nephelometric turbidity unit is a measure of the clarity of water.
-Turbidity in excess of 5 NTU is just noticeable to the average person.
+Turbidity above 5 NTU is just noticeable to the average person.